Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Its a great time to be a student.
 You have access to an incredible amount of information.
 The databases linked here are a combination of Anoka Hennepin subscriptions, Electronic Library for Minnesota (ELM) provided and a few helpful websites are also included.

 If using these databases in an Anoka Hennepin(AH) school building, no login/password is needed.
 Outside of a school building may require the Anoka-Hennepin login/password.
-Green password cards are in the JMS Library Media Center or click here Remote Access username and password
+Password cards are in the JMS Library Media Center or click here Remote Access username and password

 It is very important to cite your sources(give credit for others work).
 Most databases provide a citation that you can copy and paste.
 The Citation Locator linked here will help you locate the citation.

 When specific assignments come up your teacher will ask to have selected tools from this list be placed in a LibGuide.
 Too many database choices and too much information can be overwhelming.
 A LibGuides helps to narrow the search for information.

 Digitized images from the American Antiquarian Society of the pages of American magazines and journals published between 1684 and 1912.

 Alt Health Watch(E)

 International journals covering complementary, holistic, and integrated approaches to health care and wellness.